 The Torah contains four fascinating accounts of such moments.
 What links them is not words but music.
 From quite early on in Jewish history, the Torah was sung, not just read.
 Moses at the end of his life calls the Torah a song.
-Different traditions grew up in Israel and Babylon, and from around the tenth century onward the chant began to be systematized in the form of the musical notations known as taamei ha-mikra, cantillation signs, devised by the Tiberian Masoretes (guardians of Judaism’s sacred texts).
-One very rare note, known as a shalshelet (“chain”), appears in the Torah four times only.
+Different traditions grew up in Israel and Babylon, and from around the tenth century onward the chant began to be systematised in the form of the musical notations known as ta’amei ha-mikra, cantillation signs, devised by the Tiberian Masoretes (guardians of Judaism’s sacred texts).
+One very rare note, known as a shalshelet (chain), appears in the Torah four times only.
 Each time it is a sign of existential crisis.
-Three instances are in Bereishit.
+Three instances are in the book of Genesis.
 The fourth is in our parsha.
 As we will see, the fourth is about leadership.
 In a broad sense, the other three are as well.

 The first instance occurs in the story of Lot.
-Lot had separated from his uncle Abraham and settled in Sodom.
-There he had assimilated into the local population.
-His daughters had married local men.
-He himself sat in the city gate, a sign that he had been made a judge.
-Then two visitors came to tell him to leave.
-God was about to destroy the city.
-Yet Lot hesitates, and above the word for “hesitates” – vayitmahmah – is a shalshelet.
-(Genesis 19:16).
-He is torn, conflicted.
+Aftet Lot separated from his uncle Abraham he settled in Sodom.
+There he assimilated into the local population.
+His daughters married local men.
+He himself sat in the city gate, a sign that he had been made a Judge.
+Then two visitors come to tell him to leave, for God is about to destroy the city.
+Yet Lot hesitates, and above the word for “hesitates” – vayitmamah – is a shalshelet.
+(Gen. 19:16).
+Lot is torn, conflicted.
 He senses that the visitors are right.
 The city is indeed about to be destroyed.
 But he has invested his whole future in the new identity he has been carving out for himself and his daughters.
-Had the angels not seized him and taken him to safety he would have delayed until it was too late.
+The angels then forcibly take him out of the city to safety – had they not done so, he would have delayed until it was too late.

-The second occurs when Abraham asks his servant – traditionally identified as Eliezer – to find a wife for Isaac his son.
-The commentators suggest that he felt a profound ambivalence about his mission.
+The second shalshelet occurs when Abraham asks his servant – traditionally identified as Eliezer – to find a wife for Isaac his son.
+The commentators suggest that Eliezer felt a profound ambivalence about his mission.
 Were Isaac not to marry and have children, Abraham’s estate would eventually pass to Eliezer or his descendants.
-Abraham had already said so before Isaac was born: “Sovereign Lord, what can you give me since I remain childless and the one who will inherit my estate is Eliezer of Damascus?”
-(Genesis 15:2).
+Abraham had already said so before Isaac was born: “Sovereign Lord, what can You give me since I remain childless and the one who will inherit my estate is Eliezer of Damascus?”
+(Gen. 15:2).
 If Eliezer succeeded in his mission, bringing back a wife for Isaac, and if the couple had children, then his chances of one day acquiring Abraham’s wealth would disappear completely.
 Two instincts warred within him: loyalty to Abraham and personal ambition.
-Loyalty won, but not without a deep struggle.
-Hence the shalshelet (Genesis 24:12).
+The verse states: “And he said: Lord, the God of my master Abraham, send me…good speed this day, and show kindness to my master Abraham” (Gen. 24:12).
+Eliezer’s loyalty to Abraham won, but not without a deep struggle.
+Hence the shalshelet (Gen. 24:12).

 All three episodes are about inner conflict, and all three are about identity.
 There are times when each of us has to decide, not just “What shall I do?” but “What kind of person shall I be?”
-That is particularly fateful in the case of a leader, which brings us to episode four, this time about Moses.
+That is particularly fateful in the case of a leader, which brings us to episode four, this time with Moses in the central role.

-After the sin of the golden calf Moses had at God’s command instructed the Israelites to build a sanctuary which would be, in effect, a permanent symbolic home of God in the midst of the people.
-By now the work is complete and all that remains is for Moses to induct his brother Aaron and his sons into office.
-He robes Aaron with the special garments of the high priest, anoints him with oil, and performs the various sacrifices appropriate to the occasion.
-Over the word vayishchat, “and he slaughtered [the sacrificial ram]” (Leviticus 8:23) there is a shalshelet.
+After the sin of the Golden Calf, Moses had, at God’s command instructed the Israelites to build a Sanctuary which would be, in effect, a permanent symbolic home for God in the midst of the people.
+By now the work is complete and all that remains is for Moses to induct his brother Aaron and Aaron’s sons into office.
+He robes Aaron with the special garments of the High Priest, anoints him with oil, and performs the various sacrifices appropriate to the occasion.
+Over the word vayishchat, “and he slaughtered [the sacrificial ram]” (Lev.
+8:23) there is a shalshelet.
 By now we know that this means there was an internal struggle in Moses’ mind.
 But what was it?
 There is not the slightest sign in the text that suggests that he was undergoing a crisis.

 Yet a moment’s thought makes it clear what Moses’ inner turmoil was about.
 Until now he had led the Jewish people.
-Aaron his older brother had assisted him, accompanying him on his missions to Pharaoh, acting as his spokesman, aide and second-in-command.
+Aaron had assisted him, accompanying him on his missions to Pharaoh, acting as his spokesman, aide and second-in-command.
 Now, however, Aaron was about to undertake a new leadership role in his own right.
-No longer would he be a shadow of Moses.
+No longer would he be one step behind Moses.
 He would do what Moses himself could not.
-He would preside over the daily offerings in the tabernacle.
+He would preside over the daily offerings in the Tabernacle.
 He would mediate the avodah, the Israelites’ sacred service to God.
 Once a year on Yom Kippur he would perform the service that would secure atonement for the people from its sins.
 No longer in Moses’ shadow, Aaron was about to become the one kind of leader Moses was not destined to be: a High Priest.

 What all four stories tell us is that there comes a time for each of us when we must make an ultimate decision as to who we are.
 It is a moment of existential truth.
 Lot is a Hebrew, not a citizen of Sodom.
 Eliezer is Abraham’s servant, not his heir.
-Joseph is Jacob’s son, not an Egyptian of easy-going morals.
-Moses is a prophet not a priest.
-To say Yes to who we are we have to have the courage to say No to who we are not.
-There is pain and conflict involved.
+Joseph is Jacob’s son, not an Egyptian of loose morals.
+Moses is a Prophet, not a Priest.
+To say ‘Yes’ to who we are, we have to have the courage to say ‘No’ to who we are not.
+Pain and struggle is always involved in this type of conflict.
 That is the meaning of the shalshelet.
 But we emerge less conflicted than we were before.

 This applies especially to leaders, which is why the case of Moses in our parsha is so important.
 There were things Moses was not destined to do.
-He would not become a priest.
+He would never become a Priest.
 That task fell to Aaron.
-He would not lead the people across the Jordan.
+He would never lead the people across the Jordan.
 That was Joshua’s role.
 Moses had to accept both facts with good grace if he was to be honest with himself.
 And great leaders must be honest with themselves if they are to be honest with those they lead.

-A leader should never try to be all things to all men (and women).
-A leader should be content to be what he or she is.
-A leader must have the strength to know what he cannot be if he is to have the courage to be himself.
+A leader should never try to be all things to all people.
+A leader should be content to be who they are.
+Leaders must have the strength to know what they cannot be if they are to have the courage to be truly their best selves.